The Science and Ethics of Empathy

 The Science of Empathy: Conceptual and Measurement Issues

-- In my PhD, I argued that there is substantial conceptual confusion in empirical psychological research on empathy and that this causes various problems for attempts to apply such research to social, political, and moral problems.
-My current postdoctoral work looks for ways to resolve some of this confusion, focusing especially on strategies inspired by other work in the philosophy of biology and psychology.
-In particular, I am interested in pluralist and genealogical approaches but I am also working on a paper about the prospects of eliminativism about empathy.
+In my PhD, I argued that there is substantial conceptual confusion in empirical psychological research on empathy and that this leads to various problems for attempts to apply such research to social, political, and moral problems.

 Natural Kinds, Human Kinds, and Classifying People